xen-project/xen/docs/misc/xen-command-line.markdown

 'efi' instructs Xen to reboot using the EFI reboot call (in EFI mode by default it will use that method first).

+### rmrr
+> '= start<-end>=[s1]bdf1[,[s1]bdf2[,...]];start<-end>=[s2]bdf1[,[s2]bdf2[,...]]

+Define RMRR units that are missing from ACPI table along with device they belong to and use them for 1:1 mapping.
+End addresses can be omitted and one page will be mapped.
+The ranges are inclusive when start and end are specified.
+If segment of the first device is not specified, segment zero will be used.
+If other segments are not specified, first device segment will be used.
+If a segment is specified for other than the first device and it does not match the one specified for the first one, an error will be reported.
+Note: grub2 requires to escape or use quotations if special characters are used, namely ';', refer to the grub2 documentation if multiple ranges are specified.

 ### ro-hpet
 > `= <boolean>`